Heritage

 Students at Liverpool’s School of Medicine become a part of a unique and rich heritage.

-The historic Waterhouse building, home to the School’s state-of-the-art Clinical Skills teaching rooms and Learning Zone, was first opened in 1824 as the Liverpool Infirmary.
+The historic Waterhouse building, home to the School’s Clinical Skills and Simulation learning areas, was first opened in 1889 as the Liverpool Infirmary.

 Cedar House, now the bustling heart of the School community on campus, followed in 1933, originally as nurses’ accommodation to those studying at the infirmary next door.

-- In 1862, the Training School for Nurses was established to serve the Infirmary and the district nursing service – the first in the country.
+- 1824 - A new infirmary opens on Brownlow Hill in September 1824, designed by Liverpool architect John Foster and was renamed the Liverpool Royal Infirmary following a visit from Queen Victoria in 1851.
+In 1862, the Training School for Nurses was established to serve the Infirmary and the district nursing service – the first in the country.

 One of the wards at Liverpool Royal Infirmary, Christmas 1915